First, there was the wild conclusion to the Michigan v Michigan State game. (As you may know, I’m an MSU alum and was pretty pleased about this)

-Some coaches and teams have made their name running unorthodox plays.
+Some coaches and teams have made their names running unorthodox plays.
 What I’m suggesting is that whether it be with football, or with marketing, you need to have a contingency plan.

 You need to have a safety net in place.

 Let me share a real life example from a campaign my friend Tyler recently launched.
 You see, Tyler runs a successful business where he teaches strategies for how to trade stock options.
-Recently he launched a membership program so that he could make himself available in a one-to-many type setting, instead of his usual consulting packages.
+Recently he launched a membership program so that he could make himself available in one-to-many typesetting, instead of his usual consulting packages.